mors-templar/learning/README.md

 random v2 : tried to implement random function with a validation check but didnt work need to do more research and revisit

+took a huge break to learn and code using pyspark

+the Data science branch is a unsorted collection of all the work and materials and notes collected thru the porcess of learning pyspark, numpy, scikit, pandas, regex libraries.